Protestantism in Albania: Qiriazi family

+Sevasti Qiriazi also joined the Protestant community founded by her brother Gjerasim.
+In Korçë she led Bible studies and prayer meetings for women.
+She was a "Bible Woman" and was financed by the ABCFM's Woman's Board of Missions and the Bible Lands Missions' Aid Society.
+She referred to herself as a missionary when traveling to the USA to visit Ellen Stone and John Henry House in 1904.
+Sevasti eventually solicited the help of the American Protestant missionaries Phineas and Violet Bond Kennedy, who arrived in Korça in 1908 (Violet was the daughter of an American Protestant missionary in Monastir, Lewis Bond, and was Sevasti's close friend throughout childhood and college).

+Modern history

 During the Communist regime of the late 20th century, Albania was declared as the world’s first atheist country.
 Over 2,000 religious institutions were closed.
 Several religious leaders and preachers were arrested, imprisoned and executed.
 It was against the law to buy a Bible at that time.
 When the regime ended in 1991, there was less than 20 Evangelical Christians in the country.

 In July, 1991 an international consortium of eleven mission agencies calling themselves the Albanian Encouragement Project (AEP) secured government permission to hold an evangelical gathering in Tirana.
 The AEP grew to 45 agencies and continued their work there for several years.

 Freedom of religion

 In 2023, the constitution provides for freedom of religion and conscience.
 It states that there is no official religion, but officially recognises Sunni Muslims, Bektashi Muslims, Albanian Orthodox, Roman Catholics, and VUSH.

 In 2022, Albania scored 4 out of 4 for religious freedom.